securitybunker/databunker.org/content/doc/install/_index.md

 ## Quick installation guide

 You simply start Databunker as a basic Docker container with minimal parameters and minimal requirements.
 In this case, it will use an internal built-in SQLite database to store encrypted records.
-This installation method is good for development and not recommended for production.
+This installation method is good for development and **not recommended for production**.

 **Advantages:**
 * An external database is not required.